-Nell Gifford has a degree in English Literature from New College, Oxford.
-She began her career at Circus Flora in the USA and has since worked on Santus Circus, Chinese State Circus, Bobby Roberts Super Circus and Circus Roncalli in Germany under Yasmine Smart.
-Nell’s first book Josser, the secret life of a circus girl (Little Brown), is about her life in the circus.
-She has also written a children’s biography on the inventor of the circus, Phillip Astley (The Short Book Company).
-Her latest book Giffords Circus – the first ten years (The History Press), gives a colourful account of the creation of Giffords.
+Nell Gifford graduated with a degree in English Literature from New College, Oxford.
+She began her career at Circus Flora in the USA and worked on Santus Circus, Chinese State Circus, Bobby Roberts Super Circus and Circus Roncalli in Germany under Yasmine Smart.

 Nell set up her own circus ‘Giffords’ with her then husband Toti Gifford in 2000.
 Giffords mirrored a traditional 1930’s village green circus, an enchanting and surprising spectacle to grace the counties of England on tour throughout the summer months.
 With Nell’s creative energy, a love of literature and an eye costume, colour and glamour, Nell and her circus family created a truly magical, home-made, circus experience.
 Audiences are invited to witness jaw-dropping acrobatics, aerialist and trapeze artistes, gypsy violinists, tight-rope walkers, stunt riders, opera singers, dancers, clowns and illusionists.
 Since Giffords first season in a small tent with a host of friends and family who doubled as the musicians and ushers, Giffords has grown in strength, style and number, entertaining and delighting tens of thousands of people each year, mesmerising audiences of international celebrities and little children alike.